Gajol/balance/_books/Think-Fast-Think-Slow.md

 Address the concept that people who see one good trait, extrapolate that trait to other traits (or vice versa) when there is likely no correlation to the traits.

 - prediction matches evaluation.
 The prediction of future is not distinguished from an evaluation of current evidence.
 The example is a description of some with average (but good traits) {intelligent, self-confident, well-read, ...}; the study shows people judged these questions identical (the first is an evaluation/description, the second is a prediction):

-  - 1) How much does the description impress you with respect to the candidate?
+  1. How much does the description impress you with respect to the candidate?
-  - 2. What is the your estimate of the GPA that the student will obtain?
+  2. What is the your estimate of the GPA that the student will obtain?

 Another study, was the young 4 year old girl who was a precocious reader.
 The question was what would her GPA be.
 People's intuitive equates reading at a young age to a high-GPA; and ignore the many factors specific to reading-age and GPA.

 - reading age = shared factors + factors specific to reading age = 100%
-- GPA = shared factors + factors specific to GPS = 100%
+- GPA = shared factors + factors specific to GPA = 100%

 What is the correlation coefficient between reading age and GPA?